The AT&T Issue Brief Library

 We encourage management and non-management employees to be the strongest contributors and leaders through job-based training, tuition aid and various training and development programs.
 Some examples include:

 Launched in 2008, AT&T University (TU) is the executive-led epicenter of our culture of continuous learning.
-It’s our Chairman’s platform for developing a diverse leadership team, delivering strategic business training and aligning, engaging and energizing our workforce to drive innovation.
-TU’s flagship program, Leading with Distinction, is redesigned each year to support our top corporate priorities and now reaches all 280,000 AT&T employees.
+It’s our Chairman’s platform for developing a diverse leadership team, delivering strategic business training and alignment, and engaging and energizing our workforce to drive innovation.
+TU’s flagship program, Leading with Distinction, is redesigned each year to support our top corporate priorities and now reaches all AT&T employees.

 AT&T Connect to Success

-This mentoring program is designed to connect select managers in committed mentoring relationships and foster leadership training opportunities.
+This mentoring program is designed to place select managers in committed mentoring relationships and foster leadership training opportunities.
+Read more here.

 AT&T Career Development Resource Center